Quad bike insurance

 - Comprehensive – includes everything in a third-party fire and theft policy, and can also protect you as a driver and damage to your quad.

 If you’re planning on driving your quad bike off road, then you might want to take out specialist insurance.
 You’ll need to explain to your insurance provider how and where you’ll be riding your quad bike.

 If you’re only planning on driving your quad bike off road, you’re not legally required to insure it.

 Do I need quad bike insurance?

 If you plan on taking your quad bike on a public road, even for short or infrequent journeys, you’ll need to arrange third-party cover.
-You’ll also need to register your quad bike with the DVLA, tax it, and, if it’s more than three years old, make sure it has a valid MOT.
+You’ll also need to register your quad bike with the DVLA, tax it, and, if it’s more than three years old, make sure it has a valid MOT certificate.

 The rules are slightly different for quad bikes used for agriculture.

-How much does quad bike insurance cost?
+How much is quad bike insurance?